ResetXPDR/MSFS_AutoFPS/README.md

       - Particularly useful for VR users who have previously had to be in VR and remove their headset to change this setting.
     - If using MSFS FG, the target FPS you set is your desired FG Active FPS, not the FG Inactive FPS you see when this app has the focus instead of MSFS.
     - If using an FPS cap, or Vsync for the same purpose, it is strongly recommended you use the FPS Cap automation method, available in Expert mode, with an FPS target matching your FPS cap and works well in such instances.
     - If using such an FPS cap with either FPS Sensitivity or Tolerance automation methods you will need to set your target FPS to be at least 5% lower than that cap to allow the automation logic to function correctly.
-This potentially introduces screen tearing, or breaks motion reprojection in VR, hence why Auto TLOD is preferred.
+This potentially introduces screen tearing, or breaks motion reprojection in VR, hence why FPS Cap mode is preferred.
   - Auto Target FPS
     - When checked, a target FPS will automatically be calculated, following any initial FPS settling, when stationary on the ground or any time you are in the air.
     - Automatically recalulated if performance conditions are too low for the calculated target FPS, on the ground after arriving at a new destination, if you change graphics mode, press the Reset button or if you uncheck then check the option again for a quick recalibration.